Macular Degeneration | Whitby & Co | Central London Opticians

 • Fortunately, this leaves peripheral vision unaffected and does not lead to complete blindness, allowing a sufferer to utilise this available vision daily.

-Wet AMD is the less common type of condition
+WET AMD (The less common type of condition)

 • Drastic changes occur in a short time frame, sometimes causing total loss of central vision in extreme cases